paalss/ranking-app/README.md

 [localhost/app/](http://localhost/app/)

 If everything worked correctly, you should see a premade list (named “wishlist”) on the page.

-## Open with XAMPP (use earlier version)
-I've layed up for using Docker to serve this AMP-stack app, but if you'd rather use XAMPP, you can do that too.
-See this older commit: [Ranking-app-XAMPP](https://github.com/paalss/Ranking-app/tree/e153adf208a48f6bcaf386fe152b34e114b68b43).
-Be aware that this version doesn't have drag and drop, and has a longer and tedious local serving process.

 ## Run automatic tests
 **Navigate to the app folder and install the dependencies**